Financial Aid Programs

 How is the percentage used calculated?

-The percentages are based off the annual award at fulltime enrollment status.
-For students with an annual award for 2016-2017 academic year, at the maximum award, $5,815 and attended 12 or more credits in three quarters (Fall, Winter & Spring for example), the percentage used for the 2016-2017 academic year is 100%.
-If you only attended 9 credits for three quarters, your percentage used for the academic year is 75%.
+The percentages are based off the annual award at full-time enrollment status.
+For students who take 12 or more credits each quarter for three quarters (Fall, Winter & Spring, for example) and, in turn, receive the maximum amount of their Pell Grant award for the academic year, the percentage used is 100%.
+If you only take 9 credits during each of those three quarters, though, which is considered three-quarters-time enrollment status, your percentage used for the academic year is 75%.

 Can I see my lifetime Pell Grant used?

-You may view your Pell Grant used by logging into NSLDS.ed.gov.
+You may view your Pell Grant used by logging into studentaid.gov.

 I have questions about this, who do I call?